Is Broccoli Keto?

 How to enjoy more Broccoli on a keto diet

-- Bake it: If you're looking for a more filling dish, try roasting Broccoli in the oven with a drizzle of olive oil and a sprinkle of salt and pepper.
+Bake it: Try roasting Broccoli in the oven with a drizzle of olive oil, salt, and pepper if you're seeking a more satisfying dish.

 Is Broccoli Keto?